rradczewski/ymmv/_drafts/learning-by-testing.md

 });
 ```

 In my experience, each step in *Given-When-Then* is harder to formulate than the previous one.
-Setting up the world is one thing, but understanding which action to simulate, in particular on which abstraction (think mouse click, button press, triggering the event handler) can already spark an interesting discussion.
+Setting up the world is one thing, but understanding which action to simulate, in particular on which abstraction (e.g. choosing between a mouse click, button press or triggering the event handler) can already spark an interesting discussion.

 ```js
 it("should prevent the user from closing if it has unsaved changes", () => {